Kew Gardens, Queens: Education

 Kew Gardens and Woodhaven generally have a lower rate of college-educated residents than the rest of the city as of 2018.
 While 34% of residents age 25 and older have a college education or higher, 22% have less than a high school education and 43% are high school graduates or have some college education.
 By contrast, 39% of Queens residents and 43% of city residents have a college education or higher.
 The percentage of Kew Gardens and Woodhaven students excelling in math rose from 34% in 2000 to 61% in 2011, and reading achievement rose from 39% to 48% during the same time period.

 Kew Gardens and Woodhaven's rate of elementary school student absenteeism is less than the rest of New York City.
 In Kew Gardens and Woodhaven, 17% of elementary school students missed twenty or more days per school year, lower than the citywide average of 20%.
 Additionally, 79% of high school students in Kew Gardens and Woodhaven graduate on time, more than the citywide average of 75%.

 Schools

-Schools of note located in Kew Gardens include Yeshiva Tifereth Moshe, Bais Yaakov of Queens and Yeshiva Shaar Hatorah.
-The only public school in Kew Gardens is PS 99, which has special programs for gifted students such as the Gifted and Talented program.
+Private schools in Kew Gardens include Yeshiva Tifereth Moshe, Bais Yaakov of Queens, and Yeshiva Shaar HaTorah.
+The only public school in Kew Gardens is PS 99.